GoogleCloudPlatform/gcsfuse/docs/releasing.md

         ./build_release --version 1.2.3 --commit 123abcd --output_dir ~/tmp/release

 0. [Create a new release][new-release] on GitHub.
-Paste in the release notes and update the contents of `~/tmp/release` from the previous two steps.
+Paste in the release notes and upload the contents of `~/tmp/release` from the previous two steps.

 10. Find and replace in `docs/installing.md` to reference the new version number.
 For example: `%s/1\.2\.2/1.2.3/gc`